 The best kind of pool tables are going to have a bed made out of slate rock.
-These are the pool tables used for tournaments and are considered the best because the roll of the billiard ball is “true” and unaffected by possible warping of a wooden bed table.
+These are the pool tables used for tournaments and are considered the best because the roll of the billiard ball is “true” and unaffected by the possible warping of a wooden bed table.

 The downside to slate bed pool tables, other than being very expensive, is that they are also extremely heavy.
-For an upstairs pool table, it may be better to opt for a more lightweight and affordable pool table which is made with plywood rather than rock.
+For an upstairs pool table, it may be better to opt for a more lightweight and affordable pool table that is made with plywood rather than rock.